If you’ve been active in the online health community over the past few years, there’s a chance you’ve heard people mention Moringa.

 All of this said, there has been a lot of research that shows that Moringa does have anti-cancerous benefits.

 One 2011 study showed that an aqueous extract of Moringa leaves helped fight tumor cells and prevent cell damage [x].
-Another 2014 study showed that Moringa could also act as a cancer-fighting drug against different types of cancer cells.
+Another 2014 study showed that Moringa could also act like a cancer-fighting drug against different types of cancer cells.
 Moringa induced apoptosis (cell death), slowed down or stopped the growth of tumor cells, and decreased ROS levels in lung cancer cells. [x]

 In a third, similar study, researchers again found that Moringa was able to slow down and prevent the growth/spread of lung cancer cells [x].